JosapT/eeg_alzheimer_dementia_project/README.md

 # **Clustering + CNN for Alzheimers and Dementia Detection**
-This project utilizes a combination of Clustering and Convolutional Neural Networks to classify people with Alzheimer's or Dementia using EEG data
+This project utilizes a combination of Clustering and Convolutional Neural Networks to classify people with Alzheimer's or Dementia using EEG data.
+Dataset can be downloaded from https://openneuro.org/datasets/ds004504/versions/1.0.7 with Git Annex.

 # **Python Version**
 **Python 3.10.19**